eficode-academy/terraform-fundamentals/05(b)-Setup-VM-using-Terraform.md

 ## Learning Goals

 The 5th exercise is designed to be deployed in two parts - you have set up the network configurations as part of the previous exercise.
-Now you will deploy VMs over the netweork you proviosioned using Terraform.
+Now you will deploy VMs over the network you provisioned using Terraform.

 In this exercise, you will gain hands-on experience with Terraform to provision virtual machines (VMs) in Azure.